Kings-Tithe/idle_pixels/readme.md

-### The graveyard level and zombie boot boss was made by my nephew and this branch is primarily for him to play with it.
+### The graveyard level and enemies was made by my nephews and this branch is primarily for them to play with it.
 Do not merge. ~Jeremy

 # Idle Pixels